collab-uniba/Emotion_and_Polarity_SO/README.md

 If you want to create the file for calculate the politeness those are the params:
     inputCorpus.csv -P delimiter
-    specifing :
+where:
-    inputCorpus.csv : in UTF-8 WITHOUT BOM , use notepad ++ , go in format and chose it.
+    inputCorpus.csv: UTF-8 WITHOUT BOM, use notepad ++ , go in format and chose it.
-    delimiter : ";" or ","
+    delimiter: ";" or ","

-Else
+Else, you have to give those params :
-    you have to give those params : inputCorpus.csv textsPoliteAndImpolite.csv textsMoodAndModality.csv delimiter -O/-S -J/-A/-L/-S/-Sp/-F -G
+    inputCorpus.csv textsPoliteAndImpolite.csv textsMoodAndModality.csv delimiter -O/-S -J/-A/-L/-S/-Sp/-F -G
     specifing :
     delimiter : ";" or ","
     -O : indicates we are working on Ortu group 3